kinvolk/cloud-native-bpf-workshop/00-Getting_Started/README.md

 in place.
 This directory has a couple of scripts to help you get quickly set up.

+This assumes that your machine has the necessary packages for using libvirt already installed, that your user has the right permissions and that you already have kubectl installed.
+[Instructions on how to get there on Ubuntu](ubuntu.md)

 ## Creating a Minikube cluster

 Install and run minikube by running `./start_minikube.sh`.
 This will set